tus/tus.io/_pages/faq.md

 Having that said, there are also a few situations where you might not want to use tus.
 This is mainly in scenarios when you handle many very small files (e.g. a few KBs) on a slow network and were the overhead of additional HTTP requests would significantly impact the performance.
 If you want us to assist you in your decision-making, [contact us](/support.html) and we are happy to assist you.

+## How do I install tus and get started?

+You'll need a:

+- server implementation (you can read how to [get started with tusd](https://github.com/tus/tusd#getting-started) which is the most mature option), and a:
+- client implementation (such as the bare-bones [tus-js-client](https://github.com/tus/tus-js-client#installation) for browsers and Node.js, or if you need a rich UI, [Uppy](https://uppy.io/docs/#getting-started).

+There are also community maintained client/server [implementations](https://tus.io/implementations.html) in Ruby, Python, Elixir, etc, if those fit your platform better.

+If you don't want to self-host tus servers, [Transloadit](https://transloadit.com) offers a tus-based and globally distributed upload handling service that can export to the storage of your choice (and can optionally encode or resize files passing through).
+The setup steps are then to create an account and e.g. add an Uppy HTML tag to your website.

 ## How does tus work?

 This section covers the more low-level details of how tus performs an upload.
 If you are using one of our open-source [implementations](/implementations.html), you don't have to worry about these details but they may still be helpful to ease debugging and troubleshooting.